 A Patagonia vacation means visiting both Argentina and Chile.
 To enter either country, you must make sure you have at least 6 months validity left of your passport.

 If you are traveling on an American, Canadian, U.K., or Japanese passport, no visa is required for either country for travel of up to 90 days.
 Holders of these passports also do not have to pay any fees.
-The only exception is Australian passport holders who pay USD 117* to Chile for entry.
+The only exception is Australian passport holders who pay for entry to Chile.
 These conditions apply for most EU passport holders as well, however checking with your individual embassy before the trip is strongly advised.
+More information

 This system allows for easy travel between the two countries as no planning is required for the visa.
 It’s perfectly acceptable to start in one country and finish in another and it’s quite common to cross the border multiple times either by land on excursions or day trips.
 Immigration officials are well aware of this and therefore the border crossing is quite straightforward.
 Additionally, you should be able to receive a visa stamp at nearly every crossing between the two countries.
 If it’s a more obscure crossing, double check the specific border town online beforehand.

-If you don’t have the time to do all the planning and cannot wait for your trip to Patagonia, simply send Bookmundi a trip planner request.
+If you don’t have the time to do all the planning and cannot wait for your trip to Patagonia, simply contact our local travel experts for a customized trip.
 With our select Travel Experts, planning your dream holiday is just a click away.